A Model and Survey of Distributed Data-Intensive Systems: A Unifying Model for Data-Intensive Systems

 \subsection{Delivery and order guarantees}

-The effects of input data and invocations (from driver programs and from sources) become visible (to driver programs and sinks) though \begin{inparaenum}[(i)] \item the output they produce, and \item the changes to the system state (if any), which determine the results of other invocations. \end{inparaenum} \emph{Delivery} and \emph{order} guarantees define how external actors (driver programs, sources, and sinks) observe these effects.
+\emph{Delivery} and \emph{order} guarantees define how external actors (driver programs, sources, and sinks) observe the effects of their actions (submitting input data and invocations).
 Both topics are crucial for distributed systems and have been widely explored in the literature.
-Here, we only focus on the key concepts that characterize the behavior of the systems we analyzed, and we offer a description that embraces different styles of interaction, from invocation-based (as in DMSs queries) to data-driven (as in stream DPSs).
+Here, we focus on the key concepts that characterize the behavior of the systems we analyzed, and we offer a description that embraces different styles of interaction, from invocation-based (as in DMSs queries) to data-driven (as in stream DPSs).
 The resulting classification criteria are in \tab{criteria:delivery-order}.

 Delivery focuses on the effects of a single input $I$ (data element or invocation).
 Under \emph{at most once} delivery, the system behaves as if $I$ was either received and processed once or never.
 Under \emph{at least once} delivery, the system behaves as if $I$ was received and processed once or more than once.
 Under \emph{exactly once} delivery, the system behaves as if $I$ was received and processed once and only once.
 A well known theoretical result in the area of distributed systems states the impossibility to deliver an input exactly once in a distributed environment where components can fail.
 Nevertheless, a system can behave as if the input was processed exactly once under some assumptions: the most common are that driver programs and sources can resubmit the input upon request (to avoid loss of data), while sinks can detect duplicate output results and discard them (to avoid duplicate processing and output).
 To exemplify, DMSs offer exactly once delivery when they guarantee group atomicity through transactions: in this case, a job entirely succeeds or entirely fails, and in the case of a failure the system either notifies the driver program (that may retry until success) or internally retries, allowing the jobs to be executed exactly once.
 DPSs offer exactly once delivery by replaying data from sources (or from intermediate results stored in a persistent data bus) in the case of a failure.
 In presence of continuous jobs (stream processing), systems also need to avoid duplicating the effects of processing on task state when replaying data: to do so, they often discard the effects of previous executions by reloading an old task state from a checkpoint (see also the role of checkpoints on fault tolerance in \s{model:fault-tolerance}).